mblackstock/mblackstock.github.io/_posts/2021-01-26-influxdb-node.md

 ### Multiple Fields Object

-When the payload is an object, each property will be written as a separate field.
+When `msg.payload` is an object, each property will be written as a separate field.
 For example:

 ```javascript
 msg.payload = {